Canon 650D vs Olympus E-400

 |17.||Panasonic L10||Y||- / -||-||-||-||2.0||-||-||-|

 Both the 650D and the E-400 have been discontinued, but can regularly be found used on ebay.
 The E-400 was replaced by the Olympus E-410, while the 650D was followed by the Canon 700D.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Olympus websites.
+Further information on the features and operation of the 650D and E-400 can be found, respectively, in the Canon 650D Manual (free pdf) or the online Olympus E-400 Manual.

 So what is the bottom line?
 Is there a clear favorite between the Canon 650D and the Olympus E-400?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.